-Impacts to smoke-sensitive areas, such as private residences, would be minimized for prescribed fires by limiting the amount of acres burned at one time and timing ignitions early in the day to allow for combustion that is more complete during daytime conditions.
+Impacts to smoke-sensitive areas, such as private residences, would be minimized for prescribed fires by limiting the number of acres burned at one time and timing ignitions early in the day to allow for combustion that is more complete during daytime conditions.
 If smoke emissions create unsafe conditions along roadways or other smoke sensitive areas, it may be necessary to terminate the prescribed fire.

-The park's prescribed burn program follows the latest national smoke management guidance, the NWCG Smoke Management Guide for Prescribed Fire (Peterson et al. 2018).
-The guide provides wildland fire practitioners with a fundamental understanding of smoke management, including tools for managing smoke from wildland fires (Peterson et al. 2018).
+The park's prescribed burn program follows the latest national smoke management guidance, the National Wildfire Coordinating Group Smoke Management Guide for Prescribed Fire.
+The guide provides wildland fire practitioners with a fundamental understanding of smoke management, including tools for managing smoke from wildland fires.